-- 1. If a delay would significantly increase the risk to your health, we will decide within 48 hours after receipt of necessary information. - 2.
+- 1. If a delay would significantly increase the risk to your health, we will decide within 48 hours after receipt of necessary information but the process will be completed within 7 days of receipt of the complaint. - 2.
 For all other types of grievances, we will notify you of our decision within 45 days of receipt of necessary information, but the process must be completed within 60 days of the receipt of the grievance.
 The review period can be increased up to 14 days if you request it or if we need more information and the delay is in your interest.